Cinecom/0HoryUI/README.md

 A lightweight, premium-minimal combat HUD for **World of Warcraft 1.12 (vanilla / Turtle WoW)**, built specifically for the **Rogue** class.
 Calm out of combat, instantly readable in combat — flat 1px borders, near-black panels, one deep Horde-red accent ("Garnet").

-> Action bars are intentionally out of scope (pairs well with Bongos).

 ## Requirements

 | | |